Logitech/cto-HomeAssistantPlugin-OptionsPlus/README.md

 * **Run Home Assistant Scripts (Action)**
   A dedicated action to trigger any **Home Assistant `script.*`** (with optional variables) and stop/toggle when running.

+* **Toggle Single Light (Action)**
+  Simple toggle action for individual light entities with basic on/off control.

+* **Advanced Multi-Light Control (Action)** Sophisticated action for controlling multiple selected lights with capability intersection approach - uses parameters that ALL selected lights support for consistent behavior.

+* **Area-Based Light Control (Action)**
+  Intelligent area control that automatically discovers all lights in a selected area and maximizes each light's individual capabilities with smart parameter filtering.

 * **Control All Lights (Action) with Area-First Navigation** One action to browse **Areas → Lights → Commands**: pick an area, select a light, then use per-device controls.

 * **Capability-Aware Controls**
   Only shows controls a device actually supports (on/off, brightness, color temperature, hue, saturation).

+* **Smart Toggle Behavior**
+  Intelligent toggle logic that turns lights OFF when they're ON with parameters, or turns them ON with configured parameters when OFF.

+* **Dual Capability Approaches**
+  - **Intersection Approach** (Advanced Toggle): Parameters limited to what ALL lights support
+  - **Individual Filtering** (Area Toggle): Each light gets maximum parameters it individually supports

 * **Optimistic UI + Debounced Sends**
   Dials update instantly while changes are coalesced to reduce Home Assistant traffic and avoid jitter.